hbctraining/variant_analysis/lessons/09_variant_calling.md

 ## Learning Objectives

 - Differentiate between germline and somatic variant calling
-- Call somatics variants from `bam` files using Mutect2
+- Call somatics variants from `bam` files using `MutTect2`

 ## Germline versus Somatic Variant Calling

-Variant calling can be broken up into two groups, germline and somatic.
+Variant calling can be broadly broken up into two groups, germline and somatic.
 Germline variant calling refers to the process of calling variants that are ubiquitous across the organism (i.e. almost all cells carry these variants) and these are the types of variants that can be passed through the germline.
 Studies that evaluate population genetics are often concerned with germline variant calling.
 Somatic variant calling refers to the process of calling variants that differ between cells within a single organism and these variants are not passed through the germline.
 Somatic variant calling is often used when studying the progression of various cancers.
 These two types of variant calling methods have different assumptions regarding in the input data and thus are handled differently.

 For example, germline variant calling for the most part expects at most two alleles in relatively equal frequencies, while a single tumor sample could have various cancer lineages with various allele frequencies.
-This makes somatic variant calling more difficult than germline variant calling since low frequency variants and sequencing artifacts are difficult to distinguish from sequencing error.
+This makes somatic variant calling more difficult than germline variant calling because low frequency variants and sequencing artifacts are difficult to distinguish from sequencing errors.
 Additionally, oftentimes within somatic variant calling, you are also trying to avoid calling the germline variants.
 The image below should help distinguish between germline and somatic variants:

 <p align="center">
 <img src="../img/Germline_Somatic_Variants.png" width="600">